pholser/junit-quickcheck/src/site/markdown/usage/configuring.md

 Only the available generators that can produce something that is `java.io.Serializable` *and* that support all the configuration annotations on a property parameter will be called on to generate a value for that parameter.
-So, for example, for parameter `s` above, generators for integral values might be called upon, whereas generators for `ArrayList`s would not. junit-quickcheck will complain loudly if there are no such generators available.
+So, for example, for parameter `s` above, junit-quickcheck might choose generators for integral values, but not generators for `ArrayList`s. junit-quickcheck will complain loudly if there are no such generators available.

 If you have a family of generators that can produce members of a hierarchy, you may want to ensure that all the generators respect the same attributes